dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ## 3. Sitemap
 Having a sitemap is a necessity these days.
 It helps bots to crawl through your website easily.
-Also submit sitemaps to search engines so that they don't have to look for it in the first place.
+Also, submit sitemaps to search engines so that they don't have to look for it in the first place.

 Read all about why we should use a sitemap and how to submit a sitemap to Google here [How to create a sitemap for Jekyll blog](http://blog.webjeda.com/how-to-add-a-sitemap-to-jekyll-blog/){:target="_blank"}.
 Submitting sitemap and tracking how much of it has been indexed is the important task in SEO.
 Do not ignore this step.